Bengal1/My_grep/README.md

 ### *Title!!!!:*

 grep is a command-line utility for searching plain-text data sets for lines that match a regular expression.

-Its name comes from the ed command g/re/p (globally search for a regular expression and print matching lines), which has the same effect. grep was originally developed for the Unix operating system, but later available for all Unix-like systems and some others such as OS-9.
+Its name comes from the ed command grep (globally search for a regular expression and print matching lines), which has the same effect.

+grep was originally developed for the Unix operating system, but later available for all Unix-like systems and some others such as OS-9.

 Before it was named, grep was a private utility written by Ken Thompson to search files for certain patterns.

 Doug McIlroy, unaware of its existence, asked Thompson to write such a program.

 Responding that he would think about such a utility overnight, Thompson actually corrected bugs and made improvements for about an hour on his own program called s (short for "search").

 The next day he presented the program to McIlroy, who said it was exactly what he wanted.
-Thompson's account may explain the belief that grep was written overnight.[6]
+Thompson's account may explain the belief that grep was written overnight.

 `my_grep -n`